Sem Steijn: Feyenoord

 On 1 May 2025, it was announced that Steijn would join Feyenoord in the following summer on a four-year contract.
 Feyenoord reportedly paid a transfer fee between €10 million and €13 million including add-ons for him, breaking the club record set for the transfer of Dávid Hancko three years earlier.
 Twente technical director Arnold Bruggink confirmed Feyenoord had agreed to pay over €10 million.
 Ahead of his first season at the club, Steijn was picked by head coach Robin van Persie as the captain of the team.
 On 6 August 2025, he made his debut for Feyenoord in a 2–1 win against Fenerbahçe in the UEFA Champions League qualifiers.
 Three days later, he scored his first goal for the club, opening the score with a free kick during his league debut for Feyenoord against NAC Breda, which resulted in a 2–0 win.
+Steijn lost the captaincy to Timon Wellenreuther on 5 January 2026.
+In February 2026, Steijn suffered an injury which kept him sidelined for three months.

+At the start of the 2026–27 season, Steijn was used as a substitute by new head coach Giovanni van Bronckhorst.
+On 9 September 2026, he replaced Charles Vanhoutte to make his UEFA Champions League debut away against Barcelona.
+He scored his first goal of the season during a 5–1 defeat.

 International career

 On 29 August 2025, Steijn was called up for the Netherlands national football team for the first time, by head coach Ronald Koeman for FIFA World Cup qualifiers against Poland and Lithuania.
 He made his debut in the game against Lithuania on 7 September 2025, replacing Tijjani Reijnders in a 2–3 win.